Your Pet, Our Passion.

 How can I give my dog ice cubes?

 Ice cubes can be placed in your dog’s water bowl.
-You can also just give ice cubes to your dog, although we recommend that you supervise your pet whenever you give them ice.
+You can also just give ice cubes to your dog, although we recommend that you supervise your pup whenever you give them ice.

 Can I give my dog ice cubes when they’re overheating?

-If your pooch has played a little too hard, they might be overheating.
-A typical sign of this is dog panting, as this is their primary means of losing heat and cooling down.
+If your pup has been playing too hard or running around too much, they might be overheating.
+A typical sign of this is excessive panting, as this is their primary means of losing heat and cooling down.
 You can help cool them by putting ice cubes in their water bowl or giving them an ice cube or frozen treat to lick.
+Dog ice cream is a real thing now – although make sure you are not giving them human ice cream.

 If your dog gets too hot, they might start drinking their water too quickly.
-If you have put ice cubes in their water it is a good idea to supervise your dog to reduce the risk of choking.
+If you have put ice cubes in their water it is important to supervise your dog to reduce the risk of choking.

 Can ice cubes break a dog’s teeth?

 Like other hard food items, there is a small chance that ice cubes could break your dog’s teeth.
-This is especially true if the ice cube is big.
+This is especially true if the ice cube is big, or if your dog is a young puppy or a much older canine.

 Will ice cubes cause my dog to choke?

 As we know, dogs can have ice cubes but as with any other item of food or drink, there is a chance of your dog choking – especially if the ice cube is large.
 It’s a good idea to source smaller ice cubes or purchase small ice cube moulds to reduce the risk of choking.
-Make sure to keep an eye on your pooch when you give them an ice cube.
+Make sure to keep an eye on your dog when you give them an ice cube or put ice in their water.

 Which dog breeds like ice cubes the most?